How Search Works

 Conclusion

 Implementing a custom search function was a challenging but rewarding experience.
 It allowed me to create a tailored solution that perfectly fits my needs.
-The combination of fuzzy matching algorithms, a custom scoring system, and efficient data handling results in a powerful and flexible search functionality.
+The combination of fuzzy matching algorithms, a custom scoring system (with blog post enhancements), and efficient data handling and score normalization results in a powerful and flexible search functionality.

 Remember, this is just one approach to implementing search.
 Depending on your specific needs, you might want to explore other algorithms or even consider using dedicated search engines for larger-scale applications.